serendeepia/playbook/_docs/4_0_projects_products.md

 ### Scale-up and improvements

 We can scale up the product in two ways:
-* _vertically_: we keep on adding new features so we cover more use cases with the same product,
+* _vertically_: we keep on adding new features so we cover more use cases with the same product.
 * _horizontally_: we keep improving the use case of the product so it does better what it is suppose to do.

 ### Mature operation